edwardshen123/ZombieMiami/README.md

 * Added Grenade.java, added mask effects Edward

 ###1/22/15
-* Combined Grenade and HolyHandGrenade, separated grenade from other weapons, added a help menu Edward
+* Combined Grenade and HolyHandGrenade, separated grenade from other weapons, added a help menu, implement grenade ammo Edward

 ###Currently in progress
-* implement ammo Edward

 ###To Do List
 * Add more weapons